jonathan-portillo/todo-frontend/README.md

 7. Have fun!

 ## Status

+- Unexpected Hiatus over back to the grind.
 - Resolved issue now back to styling
 - Issues implementing a delete button that toggles delete option on all components.
 - Ran into a few issues moved to 8/25
 - Looking to shift from css to styled components.
 - Deciding on a new color scheme to have more engagability.
 - Started wifeframing a few new styles.
 Might implement a way to toggle between list view and notes view to add more user usability.
 - Aiming to have everything completed by end of next week 8/18/23